tmobile/magentaA11y/_checklist-native/_field_errors.md

 ### Name
 - Programmatic name describes the purpose of the control.
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
-If this happens, hide the visible text label from VoiceOver recognization.
+If this happens, hide the visible text label from VoiceOver recognition.
 - Placeholder text is NOT the programmatic name

 <!--